draveness/DKNightVersion/README.md

 ## Night color

-DKNightVersion is based on picker `nightColor`, such as `dk_backgroundColorPicker` `dk_separatorColorPicker` and etc.

-Assign the night mode color picker you want to the `UIKit` component like this:
+DKNightVersion is based on picker, such as `dk_backgroundColorPicker` `dk_separatorColorPicker` and etc. Assign the night mode color picker you want to the `UIKit` component like this:

 ```objectivec
 self.tableView.dk_backgroundColorPicker =  DKColorWithRGB(0xffffff, 0x343434);